 As a Lactation Expert in private practice, I have spent a lot of time supporting mothers in their homes, in the spaces that are most comfortable for them.
 This very often means nursing in their beds.
 I have sat on hundreds of different beds, and supported these mothers in them, teaching them to nurse in “side lying” positions, and also offering safe sleep information.
 I am an advocate for co-sleeping, an umbrella term for many forms of sleeping near a baby, and am an even bigger advocate for safe bedsharing instruction.

 The truth is, bedsharing actually can be safe when you follow the rules, and one of the most important rules is: use a firm mattress.
-(Scroll to the bottom of this article for more info about safe bedsharing.)
+(Click here to learn more about bedsharing safety.)
 In my practice, it is rare to find a mother using a mattress that is suitable for safe bedsharing.
 Typically the mattresses are too soft, which creates dangerous indents for baby to roll into when laying next to baby.
 Until recently, the only mattress I have ever confidently been able to recommend for mothers to use has been futon mattresses, as they are the only mattress that is firm enough to stay flat when laying next to baby.
 Who really wants to sleep on a futon mattress?
 The problem is, futon mattresses are incredibly uncomfortable, and wreck havoc on the spine.
 The last thing a new mom needs is back pain!
 Ouch!
 Now, I have FINALLY discovered a mattress that is both firm enough for bedsharing AND comfortable!
 This is life changing you guys!

 It all started when *I* needed a new mattress, as ours was beginning to sag.
 I didn’t want to spend a fortune, and since I was bedsharing I needed a mattress that was firm.
 Through a Facebook ad I came across a mattress called GhostBed.
 (FYI, I am writing this because I love this product- GohstBed by Nature’s Sleep did not ask me to write and they have not compensated me for writing this either.)
 I was immediately intrigued by the mattress, and decided to give it a try!
 They even had a 101 day money back guarantee.
 Not to mention it is incredibly affordable.